catalin69140/KYBER_on_RISC-V32/README.md

-# KYBER on RISC-V32I — GNU Toolchain, QEMU & Quickstart (Ubuntu)
+# KYBER on RISC-V32I — GNU Toolchain, QEMU & Quickstart

 This project runs **CRYSTALS-Kyber** on **RV32** using the **RISC-V GNU (ELF/Newlib) toolchain** and **QEMU**.
 The toolchain installs under your user folder, next to this repo.